vercel/next.js/docs/advanced-features/dynamic-import.md

 export default Home
 ```

-`DynamicComponent` still works like any other React Component, and any props you send will be received by it.
+`DynamicComponent` will be the default component returned by `../components/hello`, it still works like any other React Component, and any props you add will be received by it.

 ## With named exports